-Return it to Computershare Trust in the envelope provided or fax it to 1-866-249-7775 (Canada & US), 1-416-263-9524 (Outside North America), so that it arrives by 2:00 p.m.
-(Calgary time) on May 12, 2022 or, if the Meeting is adjourned, at least 48 hours (excluding Saturdays, Sundays and holidays) before the time set for the Meeting to resume.
+Return it to Computershare Trust in the envelope provided so that it arrives by 11:00 a.m.
+(Calgary time) on May 26, 2023 or, if the Meeting is adjourned, at least 48 hours (excluding Saturdays, Sundays and holidays) before the time set for the Meeting to resume.
 This will ensure your vote is recorded.